Six Girl Empowerment Activities

 3. Story Circles

 In Room to Read’s life skills sessions, girls often practice self-expression and confidence through storytelling.
 In a “story circle,” each participant shares a personal story about a challenge they have overcome or a dream they have.
-Listening to one another builds empathy, communication skills, and community.
+Listening to one another builds empathy, communication skills and community.

 4. Role-Model Interviews